GendelfLugansk/yin-yang/README.md

 This animation works best in Chrome/Firefox/Safari.
 In MS Edge it's shaky.

-You can customize glow color by changing `$glowColor` variable in `src/style.scss` and rebuilding project (instructions below).
+You can customize glow color by changing `$glowColor` argument of a `taijitu` mixin and rebuilding project (instructions below).

 # Develop & Build